amplitude/amplitude-docs/content/collections/data/en/amplitude-data-settings.md

 | Viewer | View the tracking plan and comment |

 {{partial:admonition type="info" heading=""}}
-If the *Require team reviews to make changes to the main branch* option is disabled in the project settings, members can modify the tracking plan; however, receiving approval would no longer be required.
+If you disable the *Require team reviews to make changes to the main branch* option in the project settings, members can modify the tracking plan; however, receiving approval would no longer be required.
 All other permissions remain the same.
 {{/partial:admonition}}

 ## The General tab